You must list the social security number (SSN) or individual tax identification number (ITIN) of any person included on the tax return.

 It usually takes about 30 days to get an ITIN.

 Taxpayer Identification Number for Adoptee's

-If you have a child who was placed with you by an authorized placement agency, you may be able to claim an exemption for the child.
+If you have a child who was placed with you by an authorized placement agency, you may be able to include child on your return.
 However, if you cannot get an SSN or an ITIN for the child, you must get an adoption taxpayer identification number (ATIN) for the child from the IRS.